Norway plays politics with abortion laws

 The tiny party, which has just eight MPs, never joined her coalition, but its support enables her to rule.

-But recent polls showed that its support in decline, so that if elections were held today, it would not even make the four percent threshold to enter parliament.
+Recent polls showed that its popularity in decline, so that if elections were held today, it would not even make the four percent threshold to enter parliament.

 That prompted its leader, Knut Arild Hareide, to say it wanted to enter a ruling coalition - either a 'blue' one with Solberg or a 'red' one with the opposition Social Democrats party instead.